-LLS helped advance 34 of the 39 blood cancer treatment options approved by the FDA in 2017 and 2018.
+LLS helped advance 60 of the 71 blood cancer treatment options approved by the U.S. Food and Drug Administration since 2017.

 LLS has invested nearly $1.3 billion in cancer research since our founding in 1949, leading to nearly every advancement in blood cancer treatment and breakthroughs in immunotherapy, genomics and personalized medicine.
 Our support of pioneering research at nearly 100 medical institutions worldwide is breaking new ground in the fight against cancer.

 Join us for monthly panel discussions with LLS-funded researchers to hear how LLS and our supporters are advancing blood cancer cures.

 LLS is currently supporting more than 240 of the world’s most trailblazing scientific investigators.